besthor/alx-higher_level_programming/README.md

 - Python's large standard library and numerous third-party packages make it a highly customizable language, capable of addressing a diverse range of programming needs.

-# WHy JavaScript is Amazing!
+# Why JavaScript is Amazing!
 ![](https://iwearshorts.com/wp-content/uploads/2015/05/javascript-site-1070x580.jpg)
 - `Versatile:` Can be used for a variety of purposes, from creating simple animations to developing complex web applications.
 - `Compatibility:` Can run on any browser or platform, making it accessible to a broad audience.